Complexlity/immutable-planner-app/README.md

 ## The Bug Before The Storm

-*Very Important*: There's a bug in the sdk where it looks for the `global` and `process`.
-The `global` and `process` object only exists on Runtimes like Nodejs and not on the browser.
-To be able to make use of the sdk, you have to import the script below before any other code
+In the course of writing this guide, I ran into a bug in the sdk where it looks for the `global` and `process`.
+If you ever encounter errors such as `global object missing` or `process missing`, simply add the code above to be run before all others

 ```javascript
 if (typeof global === 'undefined') {